Skip to main content

 Is Legal Advice Free at a Police Station?

 Yes, legal advice is free at police stations in England and Wales for everyone, regardless of your financial circumstances.
-This right is protected under PACE and is funded through the legal aid system.
+This right is protected under PACE 1984 (Police and Criminal Evidence Act 1984) and is funded through the legal aid system.
 You can access free advice through the duty solicitor scheme, which operates 24 hours a day, or by contacting your own solicitor.

 Your Right to Free Legal Advice